LoginRadius/engineering-portal/content/guest-post/what-are-jwt-jws-jwe-jwk-jwa/index.md

 JSON (JavaScript Object Notation) is a text-based, language-independent format that is easily understandable by humans and machines.

-JOSE (Javascript Object Signing and Encryption) is a framework that is used to facilitate secure transfer of claims between any two parties.
+JOSE (Javascript Object Signing and Encryption) is a framework used to facilitate the secure transfer of claims between any two parties.
 Its specifications provide a general approach to encryption of any content, not necessarily in JSON.
 However, it is built on JSON for easy use in web applications.
 Let's explore some of these specifications.

 ## JWT — JSON Web Token
 [JWT](https://www.loginradius.com/blog/async/guest-post/jwt-authentication-best-practices-and-when-to-use/) is a standard mechanism used for authentication.
 It is compact and URL-safe to represent the claims to be transferred between two parties.
 Claims are a set of key/value pairs that provide a target system with information about a client to apply an appropriate level of access control to its resources.
 Claim names could be Registered (IANA), Public, or Private.
 Some registered claim names are: